2012 Negros earthquake: Geology

 The Philippines lies within the Pacific Ring of Fire, which results in the archipelago experiencing frequent volcanic and seismic activity.
 The strongest earthquake to hit Negros occurred in 1948, but did not cause any damage.

 According to PHIVOLCS, the earthquake was caused by movement on a previously undiscovered fault.
 However, according to an Environmental Sciences professor, this fault was already known to private geologists hired by the Negros Occidental government to create a land use map for the province.

-Tsunami warning
+Tsunami

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) issued a level two tsunami alert, indicating that the public should be alert for "unusual waves", but no formal evacuation orders were issued.
 Tsunami waves reported to be as high as 5 m were reported to have struck Barangays Martilo, Pisong, and Magtalisay in La Libertad.
 Coastal areas on the eastern seaboard of Negros Oriental from San Jose to Vallehermoso, and on the western side of Cebu from Badian to Barili were also reported to have been affected by the tsunami, though no widespread damage was reported.